MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/invalid-credentials-errors-running-desktop-flows.md

 Other reasons that might prevent you from signing in to the target machine (besides using an incorrect username or password):

-- Instead of password, you are specifying a Windows Hello PIN.
-PINs are not supported.
+- PINs aren't supported.
+Make sure you use a password instead of a Windows Hello PIN.
 - The machine can't connect to its domain or Microsoft Entra ID (formerly Azure Active Directory) because it isn't properly joined.
 To solve this issue, see [Desktop flow invalid credentials error when you use a Microsoft Entra account](~/power-platform/power-automate/authentication-or-sign-in/troubleshoot-ui-flow-invalid-credentials-error-using-aad-account.md).
 - The machine can't call the authentication endpoint due to a network issue.
 Make sure to check your network connection.